makuharistudio/data-visualisation-datasets/International Marketplace sales/README.md

 # International Marketplace sales

-**Goal:** Learn how to create a SQL Server Integration Services (SSIS) package by merging 3 completely different sales data sources into a single new fictional data warehouse.
+**Goal:** Learn SQL Server Integration Services (SSIS) by merging 3 completely different sales data sources into a single new fictional data warehouse.

-**Approach:** Identify the dataset with the smallest schema as the basis to create SQL queries to align the other datasets into a cohesive structure.
+**Approach:** Identify the dataset with the simplest schema as the basis to create SQL queries to align the other datasets into a cohesive structure.
 Build Power BI and Excel reports to summarise the merged dataset's profits.

 This merging involves changing the records across the data sources for consistency, such as matching dates to cover specific years, remapping some United States sales to new countries, and renaming customers to more realistically reflect their country of origin using a **[name randomiser](https://github.com/datamesse/data-visualisation-datasets/tree/main/Support%20ticket%20updates)**.